phillipdavidstearns/2DollarDMX/README.md

 1. Create a project directory: `mkdir ~/my_project`
 1. Change to that directory: `cd ~/my_project`
 1. Clone this repository: `git clone https://github.com/phillipdavidstearns/2DollarDMX.git`
+1. To use the Processing controller, download and install [Processing 3](https://processing.org/download/).

 ### Raspberry Pi